ManticoreProject/manticore/README.md

 #### Configuring with LLVM

-You must have a *custom* version of LLVM installed and configured prior to building Manticore in order to have the LLVM backend available.
-The following commands will obtain the right LLVM sources and place it in `./llvm/src`

-    git submodule init
-    git submodule update

-Next, we're going to build LLVM, which has its own set of [prerequisites](http://llvm.org/docs/GettingStarted.html#software) that any Unix machine setup for C++ development should already have.
-To configure LLVM, run the following commands

-    mkdir ./llvm/build
-    mkdir ./llvm/install
-    cd ./llvm/build
-    cmake -G "Unix Makefiles" -DCMAKE_INSTALL_PREFIX=../install -DCMAKE_BUILD_TYPE=Release ../src

-Next we will build and install LLVM locally, which typically takes at least 10 minutes.
-Replace `n` below with the number of parallel jobs you would like to use during the build.
-If you have a spinning disk hard drive, we recommend `n` to be at most `(RAM / 2.5GB)`, as the linking stage eats up a huge amount of virtual memory, and once you start swapping, it may not finish.

-    make install -j n

-Finally, we will configure with our local installation of LLVM by adding the `--with-llvm` option to configure.
+If you want to have the LLVM backend available, configure with the local installation of LLVM after building it (using the instructions above) by adding the `--with-llvm` option to configure.

-    cd ../..
     ./configure --with-llvm=./llvm/install